publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2A/schI/m__us_usc_t15_s77z–2.md

     (e) __Dispositive motion__

-        On any motion to dismiss based upon subsection (c)(1) of this section, the court shall consider any statement cited in the complaint and cautionary statement accompanying the forward-looking statement, which are not subject to material dispute, cited by the defendant.
+        On any motion to dismiss based upon subsection (c)(1), the court shall consider any statement cited in the complaint and cautionary statement accompanying the forward-looking statement, which are not subject to material dispute, cited by the defendant.

     (f) __Stay pending decision on motion__